-Collaborative planning is used to align standards to instruction which ensures that Florida State Standards are being taught.
+Collaborative planning is used to align standards to instruction which ensures that the Florida State Standards are being taught to the fullest limits and at the appropriate complexity levels.
 Our instructional programs and materials are Polk county approved.
 Administrators consistently monitor lesson plans and classroom instruction for fidelity and accountability in planning/delivery.